svenberglund/cheat-sheets/git.md

 ...or in batch by some clever scripting... (be careful not to remove the <dev> branch itself that is probably listed first)

+#### (4) Check the remaining branches

-#### (4) as a fourth step you might want to check the remaining branches,
+As a fourth step you might want to check the remaining branches, check with your collegues if they are still active.

-Who 'owns' the remaining branches i.e. who are committing on them.
-What are the unique commits on them.
+Check who 'owns' the remaining branches i.e. who are committing on them...
+What are the unique commits on them...?

 See section *Log all commits in &lt;feature-branch> that do not emanate from &lt;dev>*.